 Manufacturing & Logistics Division

-The Manufacturing & Logistics (M&L) Division is managed by a division director, a deputy director and three assistant directors that oversee Transportation and Supply, Texas Correctional Industries (TCI) and Financial Operations.
-Transportation & Supply has 18 facilities and TCI has 37 facilities, which includes two warehouses and four training facilities.
+The Manufacturing & Logistics (M&L) Division is managed by a division director, a deputy director, and three assistant directors that oversee Financial Operations, Texas Correctional Industries (TCI), and Transportation & Supply.
+TCI has 37 facilities, which includes two warehouses and four training facilities and Transportation & Supply has 18 facilities.
 Coordination oversight of the M&L Division is provided by the chief financial officer.

 - Provide work program participants with marketable job skills.

 - Manufacture and provide quality products to the TDCJ.

 - Reduce TDCJ costs by providing quality products and services for sale, on a for-profit basis, to other eligible entities.

 - Procure, maintain, and monitor all TDCJ vehicles and related equipment.